didlix/racheljgraves.co.uk/cv.markdown

 ## Skills

+### Leadership

+I consider myself to have strong leadership& management potential.
+I have great common sense, enjoy organisation, implementing procedures, working with people and striving for efficiency.

 ### Development Skills

 I have 13 years experience working with a variety of object-oriented programming languages (Ruby, PHP) and with a number of frameworks and content management systems (Ruby on Rails, Sinatra, Padrino, Middleman, Drupal).
 I am also proficient in HTML and CSS.